upnplib/upnplib/openssl/README.md

 with system libraries.
 The linker expects shared libraries or not default linker options.

+## Create self signed certificates for testing
+I use this command to create them with a validity of 10 years (-days 3650):

+    $ openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 3650 -nodes

+Decode the certificate to show its information:

+    $ openssl x509 -in cert.pem -noout -text

+The test environment expects the certificates in ${UPNPLIB_PROJECT_SOURCE_DIR}/gtests.

 <pre><sup>
 // Copyright (C) 2021+ GPL 3 and higher by Ingo Höft, &#60;Ingo&#64;Hoeft-online.de&#62;
 // Redistribution only with this Copyright remark.
-Last modified: 2023-02-21
+Last modified: 2023-03-08
 </sup></sup>